+Figure 4-1: Home automation PIN

 b) Wearables can use a multitude of different access technologies, battery life can in some situations be severely constrained just by the physical dimension limitations e.g. glasses frames, earbuds and rings.
 Space is also at a premium, capabilities are limited (memory, processing power, even USIM functionality might not be available).
 Location requirements on wearable devices, especially those with Uu interfaces can contribute to battery drain.
 Earbuds / Rings are very small, even an ESIM chip takes up valuable space, battery consumption and adds weight to the device.
+Figure 4-2 shows to wearable networks, one where all the devices communicate via the smartphone and another where glass’s act as a relay for smart earbuds.